 There is a comprehensive article about HMS Agamemnon in Wikipedia.

-Please take your time to have a good look at the set of photos.
+Have a look at the set of photos.
 There are several views of the entire ship model taken from all directions, and several closer views of hull, deck and rigging.
+Click images to enlarge!

-This model of HMS Agamemnon is a very beautiful,
+This model of HMS Agamemnon is a very beautiful, fine

 The ship model is 1 : 64 scale.
 Length is 125 cm, width 51 cm, height 94 cm.